argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune.md

 A Reward Model (RM) is used to rate responses in alignment with human preferences and afterwards using this RM to fine-tune the LLM with the associated scores.
 Fine-tuning using a Reward Model can be done in different ways.
 We can either get the annotator to rate output completely manually, we can use a simple heuristic or we can use a stochastic preference model.
 Both [TRL](https://huggingface.co/docs/trl) and [TRLX](https://github.com/CarperAI/trlx) provide decent options for incorporating rewards.
 The [DeepSpeed library of Microsoft](https://github.com/microsoft/DeepSpeed/tree/master/blogs/deepspeed-chat) is a worthy mention too but will not be covered in our docs.

 The data required for these steps need to be used as comparison data to showcase the preference for the generated prompts.
-Like before, we will use our [curated Dolly dataset](https://huggingface.co/datasets/argilla/databricks-dolly-15k-curated-en), where we assumed that updated responses get preference over the older ones.
+A good example is our [curated Dolly dataset](https://huggingface.co/datasets/argilla/databricks-dolly-15k-curated-en), where we assumed that updated responses get preference over the older ones.

 ```{note}
 The Dolly original dataset contained a lot of reference indicators "[]", which enforces the model to hallicinate and create references.